python/cpython/Doc/library/itertools.rst

 .. function:: dropwhile(predicate, iterable)

-   Make an iterator that drops elements from the iterable as long as the predicate is true; afterwards, returns every element.
+   Make an iterator that drops elements from the iterable as long as the predicate is a truthy value; afterwards, returns every element.
 Note, the iterator does not produce *any* output until the predicate first becomes false, so it may have a lengthy start-up time.
 Roughly equivalent to::